anrei0000/anrei0000.github.io/_posts/2019-08-02-ci_cd_with_laravel_bitbucket_aws.md

     sudo bash nodesource_setup.sh
     sudo apt-get install nodejs
     ```
+    This isn't really mandatory but nice to have for now.

 # Conclusions
 This was fun, a bit painful and super insightful!
 Will definitely be using this for larger projects where this comes in handy.

+Now, all that's left for me to do is grab a drink and marvel at all the typos above.

+Hope this helps you as well as it did me!
+Thanks so much for following along !

 # More reading
 * _Next actions_: